Lighty? No Likey!

 Check all tyres for an obvious puncture.
 Or, even if they all look OK, get to the closest service station and top up your tyres with air.

-Top Tip: Make a note of the recommended pressure levels – you’ll find them in your driver manual or newer cars list them on a sticker insider the driver’s door.
+Top Tip: Make a note of the recommended pressure levels – you’ll find them in your driver's manual or modern cars list them on a sticker insider the driver’s door.
 If you’re unsure about the whole process, a lot of garages or car servicing/repair companies will top up your tyres for free.

 Traction Control Light